HEC-CEMS Joint Degree

 - Presentation skills

-Students have to attend four Skill Seminar days in total (2 ECTS, where 1 day = 8 hours = 0.5 ECTS), of which at least two days must be in "Business Communication".
+Students have to attend four Skill Seminar days in total (2 ECTS, where 1 day = 8 hours = 0.5 ECTS).

 - International internship